MLGPenguin/GrapplingHooks/README.md

+( This is a tutorial for the LearnSpigot plugin course commmunity )
 # GrapplingHooks

 Grappling hooks are a fantastic cosmetic or item for your server that allow players to throw themselves around like rag dolls.